pyglet/pyglet/doc/programming_guide/context.rst

         features from the context.
 Khronos does not recommend this option.

 .. note::
-   To request a higher higher version OpenGL context on Mac OSX, it is necessary to disable the pyglet shadow context.
-To do this, set the pyglet option ``pyglet.options['shadow_window']`` to ``False`` `before` creating a Window, or importing ``pyglet.window``.
+   On macOS, requesting higher OpenGL versions can be more restrictive than on other platforms and may depend on driver and platform constraints.

 The default configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you create a :class:`~pyglet.window.Window` without specifying the context or config, pyglet will use a template config with the following properties:
+If you create a :class:`~pyglet.window.Window` without specifying the context or config, pyglet will use a default backend config with the following properties:

     .. list-table::
         :header-rows: 1